 When used with caution and discipline, leverage can be a valuable tool in a trader’s arsenal, but the warning bears repeating: Margin is a double-edged sword.
 It can magnify losses as well as gains.
 If you plan to use margin, make sure you understand the risks, and be sure to regularly monitor your accounts.

-Qualified margin accounts can get up to twice the purchasing power of a cash account, but with added risk.
-Learn the benefits and risks of margin trading.
+Qualified margin accounts can get up to twice the purchasing power of a cash account when buying a marginable stock, but with added risk of greater losses.

 for thinkMoney ®